caitlynclark/RBLO/README.md

 # RBLO
 A reliability-based layout optimization model for offshore wind turbines.
 Currently under development.

-For technical questions regarding FLORIS, please contact Caitlyn Clark.
+For technical questions regarding FLORIS, please contact Caitlyn Clark (caitlyn.clark@nrel.gov).

 A couple of publications with practical information on using floris as a modeling and simulation tool for controls research are